 Photo Credit: The Baking Fairy

 Sangria hits the spot year round, from an iced glass during hot summer months, to a festive cup (Christmas Sangria Punch) with holiday dinners!
 Bursting with flavor, the oranges and cranberries give this sangria a kick, while the black tea rounds out a smooth undertone.
-Brew up this snappy sangria for your next social spree, or just to sip and savor on a cozy night in.
+Brew up this snappy cranberry sangria for your next social spree, or just to sip and savor on a cozy night in.

 Cranberry Orange Sangria